 Activate your chosen domain and open your store to customers.

-Behind the scenes, Shopify handles all the technical complexities:
+Behind the scenes, it handles all the technical complexities:

 Need help setting up your Shopify store correctly the first time?